krishravishah/NaviLogix/README.md

 # NaviLogix | Smarter Supply Chain Routing
-"Navigating Smarter Routes for Tomorrow’s Supply Chains."
+*"Navigating Smarter Routes for Tomorrow’s Supply Chains."*

-© Krish Ravi Shah, 2025.
+© 2025 NaviLogix - Krish Ravi Shah.
 All rights reserved.

-This project is for educational and personal use only.
+This project is intended for educational and personal use only.
-No permission is granted to copy, modify, or distribute.
+No permission is granted to copy, modify, or distribute without prior written consent.